rhm-1697/flood_prediction_ml/README.md

 - Logistic regression assumes a linear relationship between features and flood probability; nonlinear models (Random Forest, XGBoost) may improve performance
 - Model trained and validated on a single flood event; generalisation to other events or geographies requires further testing
 - Imperviousness and drainage data may not reflect conditions at the time of the 2018 event
+- CHIRPS precipitation resolution (~6 km) is coarser than the road segment scale, which limits spatial precision of the precipitation feature